-43. In order to determine whether preclusion is appropriate, the factors to be considered include:
+- 44. In order to determine whether Preclusion is appropriate, the factors to be considered include: - a. the extent to which the Misconduct calls into question the competence of the Member; - b. whether the Misconduct was dishonest; - c. whether the Misconduct was deliberate; - d. whether the Misconduct was reckless: - e. the significance of the Misconduct, including the nature and importance of the standards breached; - f. the duration and frequency of the Misconduct; - g. the amount of financial benefit (including avoidance of loss) to the Member as a result of the Misconduct; - h. whether the Misconduct adversely affected a significant number of people in the United Kingdom (such as investors, customers, employees, pensioners or creditors); - i. whether the Misconduct involved or caused or put at risk the loss of significant sums of money; - j. whether the Misconduct could undermine confidence in the standards of conduct in general of Members, and/or in financial reporting and/or corporate governance and/or pension scheme governance in the United Kingdom; - whether it is likely that the same type of Misconduct (whether on the part of the Member) will recur if Preclusion is not imposed; - whether the Member concerned has failed to comply with any requirements or rulings of another regulatory or disciplinary authority relating to his/its conduct, for example those of a Participant; - m. whether the FRC (or any other disciplinary body) has taken any previous disciplinary action resulting in adverse findings against the Member;

-- the extent to which the Misconduct calls into question the competence of the Member or Member Firm; - whether the Misconduct was dishonest; - whether the Misconduct was deliberate; - whether the Misconduct was reckless: - the significance of the Misconduct, including the nature and importance of the standards breached; - the duration and frequency of the Misconduct; - the amount of financial benefit (including avoidance of loss) to the Member or Member Firm as a result of the Misconduct; - whether the Misconduct adversely affected a significant number of people in the United Kingdom (such as investors, customers, employees, pensioners or creditors); - whether the Misconduct involved or caused or put at risk the loss of significant sums of money; - whether the Misconduct could undermine confidence in the standards of conduct in general of Members and Member Firms, and/or in financial reporting and/or corporate governance in the United Kingdom; - in the case of a Member Firm, whether the Misconduct reveals serious or systemic weaknesses in the management systems or internal controls of the Member Firm; - whether it is likely that the same type of Misconduct (whether on the part of the Member or Member Firm) will recur if preclusion is not imposed; - whether the Member or Member Firm concerned has failed to comply with any requirements or rulings of another regulatory or disciplinary authority relating to his/its conduct, for example those of a Participant; - whether the FRC (or any other disciplinary body) has taken any previous disciplinary action resulting in adverse findings against the Member or Member Firm; - whether any other action or sanction (including sanctions for criminal offences) has been taken or imposed, either in or outside the United Kingdom, by any other regulatory, disciplinary or enforcement authority in relation to the same or similar matters.
+n. whether any other action or sanction (including sanctions for criminal offences) has been taken or imposed, either in or outside the United Kingdom, by any other regulatory, disciplinary or enforcement authority in relation to the same or similar matters.